ShatrughanVerma/My-html-css-js-project-/README.md

-# My-html-css-js-project-
+New project
-A simply html project to demonstrate github repository creation.
+A simple  project to demonstrate github repository creation.
 Author- Shatrughan verma